What is Social Trading?

 There are three types of trading that are often used interchangeably with social trading.
 While these are similar, they have key points that differentiate them:

-Copy trading: Here, a professional trader decides to link his accounts to a platform and registers his transactions to show other investors who may copy them.
+A professional trader decides to link his accounts to a platform and registers his transactions to show other investors who may copy them.

-Social trading: Here, you are allowed to replicate strategies, as well as interact with other traders to ask for their input.
+Here, you are allowed to replicate strategies, as well as interact with other traders to ask for their input.
 Thus, the social aspect.
 Everyone has a profile, similar to those on social networks, and they can share their experience, opinions, and trade performances with others.

 How Does it Work?